bholmesdev/bholmesdev/src/blog/using-enums-with-string-values-in-typescript-consider-string-literals-instead.md

 This is much easier than writing weird helper functions and ternaries to figure out what class name to use.
 There are many more use cases for enum string values, like object keys, CMS content identifiers, paragraph text, error logs, etc etc etc.

-## Okay, I know string enums are useful.
-That's why I clicked on this!
+## When string enums fall flat

-Great!
-Now lets jump to the problems you can have with enums + string initializers:
+There's a few annoyances you might find with enums + string initializers:

 - They're a little verbose
 - They require lookups and tooltips to see what the actual string value is
 - They're limited in the special characters the enum can use

-This last point was a huge point of friction for my web development team at [Peloton](https://onepeloton.com).
-To explain, the team was looking to generate keys for content coming from the [Contentful CMS](https://www.contentful.com/).
+This last point was a huge point of friction for my web development team.
+To explain, we were looking to generate keys for content coming from the [Contentful CMS](https://www.contentful.com/).
 In Contentful, a key can be any string you could dream up.
 This means you can, say, include dots to indicate a subcategory (ex. "labels.danger") or dashes to mirror [URL slugs](https://prettylinks.com/2018/03/url-slugs/) (ex. "checkout-promo-code").

 _**Clarification**: A "CMS" is an external service to host all of the content for your website.
 In our case, we are using Contentful to store all of the header text, body text, images, and videos we display.
 In order to retrieve this content, we make an API call to fetch by specific keys._